 A Functional Imperative Mix

-How does one add immutability to a language in which the established idioms center on imperative for loops, without starting a cultural revolution?
+How does one add immutability to a language without starting a cultural revolution, when the established idioms center on imperative for loops?
 I have been mulling over this question and think I found a good answer.

 Coexistence

-What we need is a way for mutable objects to become immutable when they are ready.
+What we need is a way for mutable objects to become immutable when they are ready, so that they can be placed in records and other immutable objects.
 You should be able to mutate an object when populating it and freeze it when done.
-That would kill two birds with one stone: we could continue using the same idioms for constructing objects, and keep using efficient data structures for the frozen form.
+That would kill two birds with one stone: we could continue to use the same idioms for constructing objects, and keep using efficient data structures for the frozen form.

 Persistence forces us to change